denoland/std/type_decoders/README.md

 ): PromiseDecoder<DecoderReturnType<T>>;
 ```

 `isAnyOf()` accepts an array of decoders and attempts to decode a provided value using each of them, in order, returning the first successful result or `DecoderError[]` if all fail.
 Unlike other decoder functions, `isAnyOf()` always returns all errors surfaced by it's decoder arguments.
+By default, decoder arguments are tried in the order they are given.

 **Async:** when calling `isAnyOf()` with one or more `PromiseDecoder` arguments, you can pass a `decodeInParallel: true` option to specify that a provided value should be tried against all decoder arguments in parallel.